 To get started in architecture analysis, center the process on a review of security features.
 Security-aware reviewers first identify the security features in an application (authentication, access control, use of cryptography, etc.) then study the design looking for problems that would cause these features to fail at their purpose or otherwise prove insufficient.
-For example, a system that was subject to escalation of privilege attacks because of broken access control or a system that stored unsalted password hashes would both be identified in this kind of review.
+For example, a system that was subject to escalation of privilege attacks because of broken access control or a mobile application that stashed away PII on local storage would both be identified in this kind of review.
 At higher levels of maturity, the activity of reviewing features is eclipsed by a more thorough approach to architecture analysis.
-In some cases, use of the firm’s secure-by-design components can streamline this
+In some cases, use of the firm’s secure-by-design components can streamline this process.

 [AA1.2: 29] Perform design review for high-risk applications.

-The organization learns about the benefits of architecture analysis by seeing real results for a few high-risk, highprofile applications.
-The reviewers must have some experience performing detailed design review and breaking the architecture being considered.
+The organization learns about the benefits of architecture analysis by seeing real results for a few high-risk, high profile applications.
+The reviewers must have some experience performing detailed design review and breaking the architecture being considered, especially for new platforms or environments.
 In all cases, design review produces a set of architecture flaws and a plan to mitigate them.
 If the SSG is not yet equipped to perform an in-depth architecture analysis, it uses consultants to do this work.
 Ad hoc review paradigms that rely heavily on expertise can be used here, though in the long run they do not scale.
 A review focused only on whether a software project has performed the right process steps will not generate expected results.

 The SSG takes a lead role in architecture analysis by performing design review to build the organization’s ability to uncover design flaws.
 Breaking an architecture is enough of an art that the SSG must be proficient at it before they can turn the job over to the architects, and proficiency requires practice.
 The SSG cannot be successful on its own either—it’s likely they’ll need help from architects or implementers to understand the design.
 With a clear design in hand, the SSG might carry out the detailed review with a minimum of interaction with the project team.
 At higher levels of maturity, the responsibility for leading review efforts shifts towards software architects.
 Approaches to architecture analysis (and threat modeling) evolve over time.
 Do not expect to set a process and use it forever.

 To facilitate security feature and design review processes, the SSG uses a risk questionnaire to collect basic information about each application so that it can determine a risk classification and prioritization scheme.
-Questions might include, “Which programming languages is the application written in?”
-“Who uses the application?” and “Does the application handle PII?”
+Questions might include, “Which programming languages is the application written in?”, “Who uses the application?”, and “Does the application have a mobile client?”
 A qualified member of the application team completes the questionnaire.
 The questionnaire is short enough to be completed in a matter of hours.
 The SSG might use the answers to bucket the application as high, medium, or low risk.
 Because a risk questionnaire can be easy to game, it’s important to put some spot checking for validity and accuracy into place.
 An overreliance on self-reporting or automation can render this activity impotent.

 Architecture Analysis Level 2

 AA processes use an agreed-upon format for describing architecture, including a means for representing data flow.
 This format, combined with an architecture analysis process, makes architecture analysis tractable for people who are not security experts.
+In the case of cloud applications, data is likely to flow across the Internet.
+A network diagram is useful in this case, but the description should go into detail about how the software itself is structured.
 A standard architecture description can be enhanced to provide an explicit picture of information assets that require protection.
 Standardized icons that are consistently used in UML diagrams, Visio templates, and whiteboard squiggles are especially useful.

 To build an architecture analysis capability outside of the SSG, the SSG advertises itself as a resource or mentor for teams who ask for help using the AA process to conduct their own design review and proactively seek projects to get involved with.
 The SSG will answer architecture analysis questions during office hours, and in some cases, might assign someone to sit side-by-side with the architect for the duration of the analysis.
 In the case of high-risk applications or products, the SSG plays a more active mentorship role in applying the AA process.